Two-wheeler cos extend warranty, free servicing period

-New Delhi, May 17 (IANS) Two-wheeler majors have extended warranty as well as free servicing period of their products in the light of the ongoing Covid induced disruption.
+New Delhi: Two-wheeler m ajors have extended warranty as well as free servicing period of their products in the light of the ongoing Covid induced disruption.

 Honda Motorcycle & Scooter India announced extension of warranty and free vehicle service benefits till July 31, 2021 across all its dealership networks pan-India.